austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Moving Around.md

 - `'.`: move to the beginning of the line of the last change
 - `` `.``: move to the exact location of the last change
+- `''`: move to the position before the last jump